chillbirdo/Homebank-Adapter/README.md

 - simply download the data file from easybank and start Homebank-Adapter.
 It will automatically import new records and store the processed file in a "processed" folder.
 - a "workspace" provides you a definite directory structure and will continuously create backups of your actual .xhb file for safety.

-## Upcoming features:

-- Automatic downloading of easybank.at data.
-Just enter your credentials and new data is imported.